 EE.
 223 a, b.
 ELECTRIC STRENGTH OF DIELECTRICS.
-15 units.
+15 units; second and third terms.

 A study of the effect of high potentials applied to dielectrics.
 Text: Theory of Dielectrics, Schwagen-Sorensen.
-Instructor: Sorensen.
+Instructors: Sorensen, Hobson.

 EE.
 224 a, b, c.
 VACUUM TUBE AND RADIO FREQUENCY CIRCUITS.
 Units to be based on work done; first, second and third terms.